OpenDroneMap/ODM/README.md

 So, we'll add the following line to our ccd_defs.json:

      "SONY DSC-HX5V": 6.104,

+To check that ccd_defs.json compiles, run ccd_defs_check.pl If it prints the message 'CCD_DEFS compiles OK', then you can commit your changes.

 And so others can use it, we'll do a pull request to add it to our array for everyone else.

+---

+Maintainers can run the ccd_defs.json compilation test automatically by creating a symbolic link in .git/hooks to hooks/pre-commit

+     cd .git/hooks
+     ln -s ../../hooks/pre-commit

+If ccd_defs.json does not compile, then the pre-commit hook will abort the commit.